MiSTle-Dev/Boards/misteryshield20k_rpipico_dual_db9/Review_Notes.md

 * add a label to the POWER PORT
 * add lables to the MIDI port pins on the backside
-* change clearance from 0,5 to 0,25 (minimum is 0,2 at JLCPCB) for better ground planes
+* change clearance from 0,5 to 0,25mm (minimum is 0,1mm at JLCPCB for 1 oz 2 layer PCBs) for better ground planes
 * change debug header to 2x3 pins (RX TX GND) for less complexity